 Reach out to your current landlord

 The very first thing you should do before moving into a new flat is to notify your current landlord that you’re moving out.
 You need to let your landlord know that you won’t be renewing your lease as soon as you’ve decided to move.
+Citizens advice provides more information on how to end your tenancy.

 In response, the landlord will probably want to complete a move-out checklist with you.
 In this, they will specify when and how you should return your keys, and outline the situation with regards to any deposits.